DLohmann/Kaggle_Titanic/README.md

 - Use Intel SSE instructions in C/C++ for speed

 - Write a script to ssh the code to Google Cloud, Amazon Web service, Azure, or UC Merced's servers to train (if the code takes to long to train).

+- Try using support vector machines for prediction

+- Try using neural networks for prediction (ie with Keras)